developerphilosophy/envar-check/Readme.md

 # Environment Variable Check

 A small library to check if environment variable or variables are set or not.
-This is limited to Node process as the library checks for environment variables set on _process.env_ available in a node process.
+This is limited to Node process as the library checks for environment variables set on _process.env_ object available in a node process.
 Very light weight library with simple implementation.

 ## Import: